Jeremy enjoys visiting the digital world when not working as a chemist or manager at his undergrad college.

 Arguably the most famous Digimon of all time, BlackWarGreymon adds a dark color scheme and brutal personality to Agumon's regular Mega form.
 Similarly to Beezlemon, BlackWarGreymon is merciless, but despises cowardice and seeks to find meaning in life.

 In the original Digimon Adventure anime, BlackWarGreymon acted as a sort of anti-hero, sometimes cooperating with the protagonists and sometimes working against them.
 I remember the awe we felt as kids seeing an eviler version of our hero WarGreymon, and he's still as cool years later.
 For more fun, check out BlackWarGreymon X, a form unlocked in the video game Digimon World 4.

-The Digimon series may have lost some steam, but still produces newer content, like the Fusion anime and a steady stream of video games.
+The Digimon series may have lost some steam compared to its glory days, but still produces newer content, like the Fusion anime, a steady stream of video games, and even a newer trading card game.
 With luck, maybe it'll one day regain its former gargantuan status, but for now, vote for your favorite digital companion and I'll see you at our next anime countdown!

 © 2015 Jeremy Gill